Google Arabic – The Complete Guide

 Another interesting fact about Google in Arabic is that there are several ways to spell Google depending on your dialect.
 There doesn’t appear to be one official spelling of Google in Arabic although the official Google Arabic blog uses the English spelling of the Google instead of any of the Arabic variants.

 The version of Google above is probably they most accurate to the sound of the word Google in formal Arabic.
+At the time of writing this post this version had 90,500 monthly searches on Google.

 Given the confusion between different spellings of the word Google most of the statistics about how often the word Google and its variants are searched are often incomplete.
+As you can see the 3rd version of the keyword is the most popular but this is just because Egypt has the largest population in the region and they prefer use that spelling of the keyword.

 PPC on Google Arabic